Brandon-Wass/Speech_to_Text/README.md

 - Automated typing using pyautogui.
 - Logging system to track operations and errors.
 - Configuration file support for easy setup and reuse.
+- Works on Windows and Linux based systems, provided the required libraries are installed.

 ## PicoVoice Account Setup
 - To use this script, you first need an `AccessKey` from PicoVoice.
 Follow these steps to set up your account and obtain the `AccessKey`: